 What’s the Most Expensive Cut for a Diamond?

 While round brilliant diamonds secure the top spot in popularity and price, the other shapes offer their own unique benefits, often at lower price points.
-Here’s how the rest of those glittering shapes stack up:
+Take a look at how the rest of those glittering shapes stack up:

-The oval cut is similar to the round brilliant, but the oval’s elongated shape doesn’t allow light to refract as precisely as in a round stone.
+The oval cut is similar to the round brilliant, but it has a more elongated shape.
+The oval’s elongated shape doesn’t allow light to refract as precisely as in a round stone, so it does not have the same brilliance.
 However, the length of the cut does give the illusion of a higher carat weight.
 For this reason, the oval is perfect for buyers who want sparkle and the look of a larger stone.
 The lower popularity of the oval stone impacts its price, and these stones are often much less expensive than other shapes.

 This shape boasts 70 facets, which exude pure…radiance!
 Radiant diamonds bring together the fire of a round brilliant with the shape and shine of an emerald cut.
 While those numerous facets radiate with vibrant shine and fire, the cut may draw attention to a lower color grade.
 That’s why Brilliance recommends a high color grade for this shape.
 Radiant diamonds are usually lower in price compared to other shapes at the same carat weight.